vanruc/todoApp/README.md

 ### Project Edit View

-In previouse section you already explore and practice on how to create an `edit view` and customize it to meet project requirement.
-Now it should be easier for you to create an `edit view` for `Project` document right?
+In the previous section you already explore and practice on how to create an `edit view` and customize it to meet project requirements.
+Now it should be easier for you to create an `edit view` for your `Project` document right?

-Let demostrate that our `project edit view` may be look like below:
+Let demonstrate that our `project edit view` may look like below:

 ![](doc_img_src/projecteditview.png)

-It inlcude of 3 `components`:
+It includes 3 `components`:
 - Project Info: to show project information.
 - Project Owner Info: to show project owner information.
 - Project Operator: to show project operator information.

-There are some guideline for you to finish this edit view by your self.
+Here are some guidelines for you to finish this edit view by your self.
 1. Run `Generate edit view` command to generate `Project edit view`
 2. Create `view components` for each section
 3. Combine `view components` together.
-4. Run `Generate Domain` command and Redeploy applicaion.
+4. Run `Generate Domain` command and Redeploy application.
 5. Adjust your view if required.

-You may stop continue reading for 10 to 20 minute in order to try to complete it by yourself before and then after you done by your self you can compare it with our work.
+You may choose to stop reading through this tutorial for 10 to 20 minute in order to try to complete it by yourself before and then after you done by your self you can compare it with our work.

 #### Project Edit View Solution
 ##### Project Info Component